When you think about supply chain risk mitigation, what are the first things that come to mind? For us, the usual suspects are:

 In order to protect supply, vendors need to have raw material stock planned in advance.

-Normally, planning combines consumption and expected lead-time for replenishment of the material.
+Normally, planning combines consumption and expected lead time for replenishment of the material.
 However, as we all know, both of these areas are extremely dynamic.
-This necessitates a well-designed measuring system and constant attention.
+This necessitates well-designed risk mitigation strategies in supply chain management.

 The last thing you want to hear is: “We bought too much material.
 Can you please pay for it?”